sfeitosa/typescript-rest-api-auth-roles/README.md

 $ yarn dev
 ```

-After these steps, the server will be listening for connections on the url [http://localhost:3000](http://localhost:3000).
+After these steps, the server will be listening for connections on the url [http://localhost:3001](http://localhost:3001).
+You can use Postman (or a similar tool) to test the endpoints, or the front-end implementation mentioned earlier.